ayushair1/task-manager-spring-boot/README.md

 # Task Manager Backend Using Spring Boot
 This project is the backend of a Task Manager.
 It uses Java Spring Boot and MySQL for database management.
 The application includes RESTful APIs for Task Manager and (Manager and Developer) registration.
 And JWT for the authorization.
-The application is hosted on AWS EC2 .
+The application is hosted on AWS EC2 and S3 .

 # Prerequisites
 Java 17 \